Kristina01111000/Drws_site/README.md

 - set up analytics for other sites if he is admin for growing

-For topic pages make first letter be capitalized, remove italics, nutrition already done analytics add him as an admin for other sites
+ analytics add him as an admin for other sites -> check

 still gettign emails for 4elifestyle talk about the page redirect, should it go to the 30 day challenge